 - Schedule C: This calculates your net profit or loss, which carries over to Schedule 1, line 3.

-- 1040-ES: We'll generate 4 of these estimated payment vouchers, one for each quarter, if (like many newly self-employed people) you didn't withhold or pay enough taxes throughout the year.
-These vouchers are for next year's return.
-More info
+- 1040-ES: We'll generate four of these estimated payment vouchers, one for each quarter, if (like many newly self-employed people) you didn't withhold or pay enough taxes throughout the year.
+These vouchers are for next year's return, in case you need them.